-Tata Power to develop 100 MW solar project in Gujarat
+Tata Power to develop 100 MW Solar Project in Gujarat

 -

-Tata Power Renewable Energy Limited (TPREL) has obtained a letter of award from Gujarat Urja Vikas Nigam Limited (GUVNL) to develop a 100-megawatt solar project in Raghanesda Solar Park of the state.
+Tata Power Company announced that Tata Power Renewable Energy (TPREL), the Company's wholly owned subsidiary, has received a Letter of Award (LOA) from Gujarat Urja Vikas Nigam (GUVNL) on 28 May 2019 to develop a 100 MW solar project in Raghanesda Solar Park of Gujarat.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)